AdobeDocs/analytics.en/help/implement/vars/page-vars/products.md

 >[!NOTE]
 >
 >`lineItemId` must be added as a custom field as it is not yet part of the standard Analytics Event schema.
 Adobe plans to add a dedicated 'Category' field in the future.

+If using the [**data object**](/help/implement/aep-edge/data-var-mapping.md), the products variable uses `data.__adobe.analytics.products` following AppMeasurement syntax.
+If you set this field, any products set in the XDM object are overwritten and not sent to Adobe Analytics.

 ## Products using the Adobe Analytics extension